itzg/docker-minecraft-server/README.md

 -e TYPE=AUTO_CURSEFORGE -e CF_SLUG=all-the-mods-8 -e CF_FILENAME_MATCHER=1.0.7
 ```

+If there are mods that need to be excluded, such as ones that did not properly declare as a client mod via the file's game versions, then they can be excluded by passing a comma or space delimited list of project IDs via `CF_EXLUDE_MODS`

 ### Old approach

 Enable this server mode by adding `-e TYPE=CURSEFORGE` to your command-line,